-A common brand strategy, albeit not a great one, is to wait and see which issues become pressing enough to warrant a statement.
+A common brand strategy, albeit not significant, is to wait and see which issues become pressing enough to warrant a statement.

 At best, such a strategy is opportunistic and callous.
-If you choose this route, your brand will be exposed to accusations of piggybacking on the social agenda.
+If you choose this route, the media will expose your brand to accusations of piggybacking on the social agenda.

-When Gillette decided to come out in-front of ongoing gender discussions by shaming both themselves and their customer base for being perpetrators of toxic masculinity, it backfired.
+It backfired when Gillette decided to come out in front of ongoing gender discussions by shaming both themselves and their customer base for being perpetrators of toxic masculinity.

 I wouldn’t recommend brands to make it their business to inform adults how they should be living their lives.
 I would recommend more focused CSR activities instead.

-Opting to score points by going for the moral high ground is a potentially dangerous strategy.
-Opting to please brandcallers while disregarding the business strategy is … madness.
+Opting to score points by going for the moral high ground is potentially dangerous.
+Opting to please brandcallers while disregarding the business strategy is madness.

 A dose of sobering realism